DateTime

 DateTime::MakeDate(TzDatetime("2019-01-01T12:00:00,GMT"))

--- 2019-01-01 (Datetime -> Date with implicit Split)>
+-- 2019-01-01 (Datetime -> Date with implicit Split)

 Get...

-Extracting a component from an internal representation.
+Extracting a component from the internal representation.

 List of functions